reeselevine/litmus-generator/README.md

 ### Vulkan
 The `test-runner` directory includes a C++ setup for running generated SPIR-V shaders.
 In order to use this, ensure you have cmake and Vulkan installed on your system, then follow the usual process to build an executable.
 The executable takes as input the test shader, the result shader, and a parameter file.
 Note that the test runner has a dependency on https://github.com/reeselevine/easyvk, which should be instantiated as a git submodule.

-This process for running SPIR-V shaders on Vulkan is still a work in progress, so these instructions should get updated and include more detail as work continues.